DevotedHealth/godoc2ghmd/examples/http/README.md

     // already set, depending on the configuration of the
     // Server.
 It is the caller's responsibility to set
     // or clear those deadlines as needed.
+    //
+    // The returned bufio.Reader may contain unprocessed buffered
+    // data from the client.
+    //
+    // After a call to Hijack, the original Request.Body must
+    // not be used.
     Hijack() (net.Conn, *bufio.ReadWriter, error)
 }
 ```